Why get accident, sickness and unemployment cover?

 It’s estimated that one in three Britons couldn’t afford to pay their rent or mortgage for longer than a month if they lost their job tomorrow, according to a study by Shelter.
 And many would struggle to keep up payments on cars, credit cards and loans.
 Accident, sickness and unemployment cover can help protect you if you lose your job or are unable to work.

-What are the different types of Accident, Sickness and Unemployment?
+What are the different types of accident, sickness and unemployment cover?

 How much cover do I need?

 You can choose a sum that represents your mortgage amount or your total bills.
-Most insurers allow you to cover 50% of your gross (before tax is deducted) pay but some go up to as much as 65%
+Our online journey allows you to cover 50% of your pay before tax is deducted (your gross pay).

-Again, you can choose between 6 months, 12 months and 24 months but 12 months is the most common.
+You can choose between six months, 12 months and 24 months, but 12 months is the most common.

-How does this impact on my sick pay?
+How does insurance impact on my sick pay?

 It doesn’t.
-The idea of this insurance is to take over when you’re sick pay ends.
+The idea of this type of insurance is to take over to help cover costs when your sick pay ends.

-How do I compare Accident, Sickness and Unemployment Protection policies?
+How can I compare accident, sickness and unemployment protection policies?

 But don’t use the price as the main selling point, as sometimes paying a little more will give you much you more cover.

-Our friendly advisers at Assured Futures understand that Accident, Sickness and Unemployment insurance can be complicated and daunting, and they are at the end of the phone waiting to help.
-Please call Freephone 0808 141 1332.
+Our friendly advisers at Assured Futures understand that accident, sickness and unemployment insurance can be complicated.
+They’re at the end of the phone waiting to help.
+Just call Freephone 0808 141 1332.